wtRinaldi/portfolio/content/about.md

 ::

 ::Paragraph
-As a former Udacity mentor, I provided positive guidance and insightful feedback while reviewing over 2,100 projects, and was recognized by Udacity as a top performer!
+As a former Udacity mentor, I reviewed over 2,100 student projects and was recognized as a top performer.
+I love helping others grow their skills and understand core front-end concepts.
+I take pride in being someone teammates—junior or senior—can count on.
-I’m passionate about helping others understand the core concepts of front-end development and the principles of clean code.
-I take great pride in being a dependable team member — someone both junior and senior developers can rely on.
 ::

 ::ContentH2